BlenderBoi/Testing/README.md

 # Timeline Buttons
-Add Buttons From Timeline Editor to Other Animation Related Editor
+Add Buttons From Timeline Editor to Other Animation Related Editor, Making it easier to use

 The Play Button, Pause Button, Autokey Options, and Frame Range are Added